adrianmarino/recomendation-system-aproches/README.md

 * **Wide and deep model**
   * A mix bethween two models, linear regresion and **Embedding dense model**.
   * This model learn to combine memorization and generalization like humans do.
-  * Liner model learnin to memorize.
+  * Liner model learning to memorize.
   * Deep model generalize.
   * See: [Wide & Deep Learning: Better Together with TensorFlow](https://ai.googleblog.com/2016/06/wide-deep-learning-better-together-with.html)